electronicarts/ShaderToHuman/README.md

 - Connect a web browser to the shown web address.

 ## Roadmap / Plans
+* We might fix and expose the 'Sandbox' tab for in browser shader experiments.
+* We might add CUDA support

 ## Support / Authors
 * Martin Mittring MMittring@ea.com Kosmokleaner@Kosmokleaner.de (main author)